 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit provides a series of master classes addressing a diverse range of theory, assessment, interventions, and professional skills for psychological disorders as well as other topics relevant to the student's practice of clinical psychology.
-Individual topics may change with student/staff interests and availability of visiting lecturers, for example: Dialectical Behaviour Therapy; Assessment and Treatment of Trauma, Gender Diversity and Gender Dysphoria, Life Beyond Uni, Working with Refugee Families, Third wave therapies (e.g., mindfulness approaches), and Family Therapy.
+- This unit provides a series of master classes addressing a diverse range of theory, assessment, interventions, and professional skills for neurodevelopmental and psychological/ psychiatric conditions as well as other topics relevant to the students' theory, empirical evidence and practice of clinical psychology.
+Individual topics may change with student/staff interests and availability of visiting lecturers, and include but are not limited to for example: Disability and Neurodiversity, Working with diversity and cultural considerations, Advanced psychotherapies for more complex presentations and cases, including CBT, Dialectical Behaviour Therapy; metacognitive therapies.